Our Course

 Required Readings:

 All readings will be linked through, or available for download on, our course blog.
-Protected readings are under the “Readings” tab and can be accessed with a password distributed the first day of class and also posted in the OAKS announcements.
+Protected readings are available in OAKS.

 Overview and Objectives